DougSoares1/DNS-Scout/README.md

   ```
   from `200` to up to `500.`
 - New updates to improve and accelerate the code will be available soon.
 - If you prefer custom Nmap scanning parameters, you can edit the script locally by modifying the commented line.
+- The current script is capable of performing fuzzing on directories, files, and extensions.
+Simply add them to your wordlist and pass it to the directory verification section.
+The script is already being updated to display these outputs separately, making it more user-friendly.

 ## Images
 ![Captura de tela 2024-12-22 225410](https://github.com/user-attachments/assets/eaae4ed8-5ffc-4068-90bc-bdbeaf4eda57)